denten-courses/con-civ/2025-spring/README.md

 ### Week 9

+- Chapter I, II, III in John Stewart Mill, *On Liberty* (1859).
+Should be one of the standard CC paperbacks.
 - W. E. B. Du Bois, [*The Souls of Black Folk*][902] (1903): Chapters 1, 2, 3, 9, and 14 + "[The
 Souls of White Folk][905]"
 - "Philosophies of Freedom," pages 271--299 in [*Philosophy and Civilization*][906] by